mitchs-dev/simplql/README.md

 - Monitoring exposure

 Throughout the development process, the simplQL team will maintain a strong focus on simplicity, ease of use, and alignment

+## 💻 Contributing

+Looking to contribute to simplQL?
+We welcome contributions from the community!
+Whether you're interested in fixing bugs, adding new features, improving documentation, or simply testing the project, your help is greatly appreciated.
+Please refer to our [Contributing Guidelines](./.github/CONTRIBUTING.md) for more information on how to get started.